-This guide is the family-first overview of Bungo Takata Showa-no-machi with kids in 2026 — what’s worth the visit, age guidance, and how to combine with Kunisaki Peninsula or Beppu.
-Pair with our Oita with Kids pillar.
+This guide is the family-first overview of Bungo Takata Showa-no-machi with kids in 2026 — what’s worth the visit, age guidance, a full cost breakdown, and how to combine it with Kunisaki Peninsula or Beppu.
+Pair it with our Oita with Kids pillar for the wider region.

 Quick Picks: Best Family Activities at Showa-no-machi